cdenbowjr/ev_chargepoint_prediction/README.md

 ## Summary

-**This project entailed the building of a machine learning classification model for predicting EV charge point locations based on socio-economic, transportation and geo-spatial characteristics acquired from public and government data.**
+**This project entailed building a machine learning classification model for predicting EV charge point locations based on socio-economic, transportation and geo-spatial characteristics acquired from public and government data.**

-It further explored areas of potential for new EV charge point installations using the unsupervised KMeans algorithm to cluster areas with favorable characteristics.
+It further explored areas of potential for new EV charge point installations using the unsupervised KMeans algorithm to cluster areas with favorable characteristics from the classification model.

-Raw data was preprocessed in order to ultimately train and test a Logistic Regression classifier and statistical testing of feature coefficients were done to confirm the factors that increased and decreased the likelihood of EV charge point installation.
+Raw data was preprocessed in order to ultimately train and test a Logistic Regression classifier and statistical testing of feature coefficients were done to confirm the factors that increased or decreased the likelihood of EV charge point installation.

 ------